About Us

 Heather Zelle, J.D., Ph.D., Associate Director of Mental Health Policy Research, Institute of Law, Psychiatry and Public Policy, is an Associate Professor of Research in the School of Medicine Department of Public Health Sciences.
 She is licensed as an attorney in Pennsylvania (voluntary inactive status) and as a clinical psychologist in Virginia.
 Her research and policy interests include capacity to make healthcare decisions, as well as criminal legal decisions such as waiving Miranda rights, civil commitment policy and practices, and legal system interactions with people with mental illnesses.
 Dr. Zelle conducts clinical work infrequently, but remains interested in forensic assessments examining psycholegal issues such as capacity to waive Miranda rights. | CV

-Richard J. Bonnie, Director Emeritus, Institute of Law, Psychiatry and Public Policy, is Harrison Foundation Professor of Law and Medicine, Professor of Public Policy, Professor of Psychiatry and Neurobehavioral Sciences, and Director of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
+Richard J. Bonnie, Director Emeritus, Institute of Law, Psychiatry and Public Policy, is a Harrison Foundation Professor of Law and Medicine, Professor of Public Policy, Professor of Psychiatry and Neurobehavioral Sciences, and Director Emeritus of the Institute of Law, Psychiatry and Public Policy at the University of Virginia.
 He teaches and writes about health law and policy, bioethics, criminal law, and public policies relating to mental health, substance abuse, and public health.

 Affiliates